Settlement Agreement Solicitors London

 Settlement agreement compensation

 Compensation offered under a settlement agreement is usually calculated under 3 parts:

 - Your contractual entitlements – such as notice pay, accrued holiday, bonuses, etc;

 - Compensation for loss of employment or directorship – this is where there may be scope for negotiation.

-The first £30,000.00 of compensation can be paid tax free if the payment is in addition to contractual entitlements such as notice, bonus and or holiday pay.
+The first £30,000.00 of compensation can be paid tax free in many cases.

 It is not nice being presented with a settlement agreement and most people are unsure of their position until they have spoken to us.
 Our review will put your mind at rest.